-Dealing With Pregnancy Jealousy From Other Women (As a Pregnant Woman)
+Dealing With Jealousy From Other Women (As a Pregnant Woman)

 When we women get pregnant, we have a surge of happy cells in us and we tend to talk about our journey all the time.
 This is on top of the BabyCenter/WhatToExpect forum surfing and endless readings on your weird pickles craving and tracking fetal kicks.

-Why Others Would Feel Jealous Of Your Pregnancy
+Why Others Would Feel Jealous of a Pregnancy

 2. “I’d be a much better parent if I was the one pregnant.”